Israel vows complete siege of Gaza as it strikes the Palestinian territory after incursion by Hamas

-JERUSALEM (AP) — Israel vowed to lay total siege to the Gaza Strip on Monday, as its military scoured the country's south for militants, guarded breaches in its border fence and pounded the impoverished, Hamas-ruled territory in the wake of an unprecedented weekend incursion.
+JERUSALEM (AP) — Israel's military ordered a complete siege on the Gaza Strip on Monday, halting entry of food, fuel and supplies to its 2.3 million people as it pounded the Hamas-ruled territory with waves of airstrikes in retaliation for the militants' bloody weekend incursion.

-More than two days after Hamas launched its surprise attack, the military said the fighting had largely died down for now.
-Israel's vaunted military and intelligence apparatus was caught completely off guard, bringing heavy battles to its streets for the first time in decades.
+More than two days after Hamas launched its surprise attack from Gaza, the Israeli military said it had largely gained control in its southern towns where it had been battling Hamas gunmen.
+Israel's vaunted military and intelligence apparatus was caught completely off guard by Hamas, resulting in heavy battles in its streets for the first time in decades.

+Tanks and drones were deployed to guard breaches in the border fence to prevent new incursions.
+Thousands of Israelis were evacuated from more than a dozen towns near Gaza, and the military summoned 300,000 reservists — a massive mobilization in a short time.

+The moves, along with Israel's formal declaration of war on Sunday, pointed to Israel increasingly shifting to the offensive against Hamas, threatening greater destruction in the densely populated, impoverished Gaza Strip.

+On Sunday, strikes leveled much of the Gaza town of Beit Hanoun, which Israel said Hamas was using as a staging ground.
+On Monday, the Israeli military blared messages to residents to evacuate Rimal, a residential and commercial district of central Gaza City where offices of The Associated Press and other international media are located, a signal that heavy strikes were to come.

-Israel formally declared war on Sunday and the army called up around 300,000 reservists, portending greater fighting ahead and a possible ground assault into Gaza — a move that in the past has brought intensified casualties.
-Prime Minister Benjamin Netanyahu has vowed to destroy "the military and governing capabilities" of the militant group, which is deeply rooted in Gaza and has ruled unchallenged since 2007.
+A major question remains whether it will launch a ground assault into the tiny Mediterranean coastal territory, a move that in the past has brought intensified casualties.
+Prime Minister Benjamin Netanyahu has vowed to destroy “the military and governing capabilities” of the militant group.

-As Israel hit more than 1,000 targets in Gaza and its tanks and drones guarded openings in the border fence to prevent more infiltrations, Palestinian militants continued firing barrages of rockets, setting off air raid sirens in Jerusalem and Tel Aviv.
+As Israel hit more than 1,000 targets in Gaza, Palestinian militants continued firing barrages of rockets, setting off air raid sirens in Jerusalem and Tel Aviv.
 Video posted online appeared to show a plume of smoke near a terminal at Ben Gurion International Airport.
-There was no immediate word on casualties or damage.
+There was no immediate word on casualties or damage from the latest bombardment.

-But civilians have already paid a high price.
-Around 700 people have been killed in Israel — a staggering toll by the scale of its recent conflicts.
-Nearly 500 have been killed in Gaza, an enclave of 2.3 million Palestinians bordering Israel and Egypt.
+Civilians have already paid a high price.
+Around 700 people, including 73 soldiers, have been killed in Israel, according to Israeli media outlets, citing rescue service — a staggering toll by the scale of its recent conflicts.
+The Gaza Health Ministry said 493 people, including 78 children and 41 women, were killed in the territory.
+Thousands have been wounded on both sides.

-Palestinian militant groups claimed to be holding over 130 people captured in Israel and dragged to Gaza.
-The armed wing of Hamas said on its Telegram channel that four of them were killed in Israeli airstrikes.
+Palestinian militant groups claimed to be holding over 130 people abducted in Israel and dragged into Gaza.
+The armed wing of Hamas claimed on its Telegram channel that four of them were killed in Israeli airstrikes.
+That could not be independently confirmed.

-That claim could not be independently confirmed — but underscored the dilemma facing Israel's government as it bombards a territory where its own citizens are held captive.
+Israeli Defense Minister Yoav Gallant ordered a “complete siege” on Gaza, saying authorities would cut electricity and block the entry of food and fuel.

-Israel and Egypt have imposed various levels of blockade on Gaza since Hamas seized power, but in recent years Israel had provided limited electricity and allowed the import of food, fuel and consumer goods, while heavily restricting travel in and out.
+Israel and Egypt have imposed a blockade on Gaza of varying strictness since Hamas seized power in 2007.
+In recent years Israel has provided limited electricity and allowed the import of food, fuel and some consumer goods, while heavily restricting travel in and out.

+The Israeli seal will leave Gaza almost entirely dependent on its crossing into neighboring Egypt at Rafah, where cargo capacities are lower than other crossings into Israel.

+An Egyptian military official, speaking on condition of anonymity because he was not authorized to talk to the press, said more than 2 tons of medical supplies from the Egyptian Red Crescent were sent to Gaza and efforts were underway to organize food, and other deliveries, but the question of allowing in fuel was not yet decided.

+Over the weekend, another airstrike on a home in Rafah killed 19 members of the Abu Quta family, including women and children, and five neighbors, said a survivor, Nasser Abu Quta, adding that there were no militants in the family house.

+The U.N. said more than 123,000 people have fled their homes in Gaza – many after Israeli warnings of imminent bombardment.
+The U.N. agency for Palestinian refugees, UNRWA, said a school sheltering more than 225 people took a direct hit.
+It did not say where the fire came from.

-After about 48 hours of pitched battles inside Israel, the chief military spokesperson, Rear Adm.
-Daniel Hagari, told reporters Israel has “control” of its border communities.
-He said there had been some isolated incidents early Monday, but that “at this stage, there is no fighting in the communities."
+Meanwhile, after about 48 hours of pitched battles, Hagari said the military has “control” of its border communities in southern Israel.
+Despite some isolated incidents early Monday, “at this stage, there is no fighting in the communities.”

-But he added that militants may remain inside Israel, and said that 15 of 24 border communities have been evacuated, with the rest expected to be emptied in the coming day.
+He said 15 of 24 border communities have been evacuated, with the rest expected to be emptied in the coming day.

 Earlier, Hamas spokesman Abdel-Latif al-Qanoua told The Associated Press over the phone that the group’s fighters continued to battle outside Gaza and had captured more Israelis as recently as Monday morning.

-He said the group aims to free all Palestinian prisoners held by Israel, which in the past has agreed to painful, lopsided exchanges in which it released large numbers of prisoners for individual captives or even the remains of soldiers.
+He said the group aims to free all Palestinian prisoners held by Israel, which in the past has agreed to lopsided exchange deals in which it released large numbers of prisoners for individual captives or even the remains of soldiers.

-Egypt is trying to mediate an initial deal in which Hamas would release captive women in exchange for Israel freeing female Palestinian prisoners, Egypt’s state-owned Al-Ahram newspaper reported.
-It said that if both sides agree, there would be a temporary cease-fire to facilitate the exchange.

-Among the captives that Hamas and the smaller Islamic Jihad group claim to have taken are soldiers and civilians, including women, children and older adults, mostly Israelis but also some people of other nationalities.
-The Israeli military has said only that the number of captives is “significant.”
+Among the captives are soldiers and civilians, including women, children and older adults, mostly Israelis but also some people of other nationalities.
+Egypt's state-run Al-Ahram newspaper said Monday that Egyptian officials are trying to mediate a release of Palestinian women in Israel’s prisons in exchange for Israeli women captured by militants.

 Mayyan Zin, a divorced mother of two, said she learned that her two daughters had been abducted when a relative sent her photos from a Telegram group showing them sitting on mattresses in captivity.
-She then found online videos taken inside her ex-husband’s home, showing gunmen, her two girls — ages 8 and 15 — and their father.

-In its airstrikes, Israel's military said it leveled much of Beit Hanoun — a town in northeast Gaza that military spokesperson Hagari said Hamas was using the as a staging ground for attacks.
-There was no immediate word on casualties, and most of the community’s population of tens of thousands likely fled beforehand.
+She then found online videos of a chilling scene in her ex-husband’s home: Gunmen who had broken in speak to him near the two weeping daughters, Dafna, 15, and Ella, 8.
+Another video showed the father being taken into Gaza.

+“Just bring my daughters home and to their family.
+All the people,” Zin said.

-Hagari reiterated that the goal is to decimate Hamas' military and governing capabilities — a massive task given that the group has ruled Gaza through the 16-year blockade and four previous wars with Israel.
+Hamas has ruled Gaza since driving out forces loyal to the internationally recognized Palestinian Authority in 2007 and its rule has gone unchallenged through the blockade and four previous wars with Israel.

-The Israeli military estimated 1,000 Hamas fighters took part in Saturday's initial incursion.
-The high figure underscored the extent of planning by the militant group, which has said it launched the attack in response to mounting Palestinian suffering under Israel's occupation of the West Bank, its blockade of Gaza, its discriminatory policies in annexed east Jerusalem and tensions around a disputed Jerusalem holy site sacred to Muslims and Jews.
+Hamas said it launched the attack in response to mounting Palestinian suffering under Israel's occupation of the West Bank, its blockade of Gaza, its discriminatory policies in annexed east Jerusalem and tensions around a disputed Jerusalem holy site sacred to Muslims and Jews.

 The Palestinians want a state of their own in all three territories, captured by Israel in the 1967 war, but the last serious peace talks broke down well over a decade ago, and Israel’s far-right government is opposed to Palestinian statehood.

-Over the weekend, another airstrike on a home in Rafah killed 19 members of the Abu Quta family, including women and children, survivors said.

-Several Israeli media outlets, citing rescue service officials, said those killed on the Israeli side include at least 73 soldiers.
-The Gaza Health Ministry said 493 people, including 78 children and 41 women, were killed in the territory.
-Thousands have been wounded on both sides.
-An Israeli official said security forces have killed 400 militants and captured dozens more.

-On Sunday, the U.S. dispatched an aircraft carrier strike group to the Eastern Mediterranean to be ready to assist Israel.
+On Sunday, the U.S. dispatched an aircraft carrier strike group to the Eastern Mediterranean to be ready to assist Israel, and said it would send additional military aid.

-In northern Israel, a brief exchange of strikes with Lebanon’s Hezbollah militant group fanned fears that the fighting could expand into a wider regional war.
-The Israeli military said the situation was calm after the exchange.

-Elsewhere, six Palestinians were killed in clashes with Israeli soldiers Sunday around the West Bank.

 This story has been updated to correct the name of Palestinian family to Abu Quta, not Abu Outa.